RonenNess/RPGUI/README.md

 </div>
 ```

+**Even if not specified, all the html snippets in this tutorial from this point are assumed to be inside rpgui-content.**

 Note that this class already change some element styling and change the cursor, so if you want parts of your page to be without RPGUI style don't put them in the content div.

 ### rpgui-container